LucasGaudio/SeaJorney/README.md

 ## 💻 Project

-SeaJourney is a fictional company that uses UX and UI to create modern websites for their clients 🌊
+Sea Journey is a fictional company that uses UX and UI to create modern websites for their clients 🌊

 ## ⛵ Site